 To register you must contact the Department of Chemistry and obtain permission.
 In August the Department will check to ensure you have received a final grade of 90%.
 If you do not present the pre-requisite, you will be removed from the class.
 It is then your responsibility to register for an alternate course.

 6. I would like to apply for admission to the Faculty of Pharmacy & Pharmaceutical Sciences after completing one year in Science.
 Is this possible?

-Part of the admission requirements for the BSc in Pharmacy includes *6 of general chemistry, *6 of organic chemistry and *3 of Biochemistry.
+Part of the admission requirements for the Pharmacy program includes *6 of general chemistry, *6 of organic chemistry and *3 of Biochemistry.
 Introductory organic chemistry (Chemistry 261) is only offered in the winter term of university, and is a pre-requisite for introductory biochemistry.
 As a result, you must complete Chemistry 261 in the winter term followed by Chemistry 263 and Biochemistry in your second year of university.

 The exception to this rule is Chemistry 164 which is offered in the fall term of university.
 By taking CHEM 164, you will be able to take both Chemistry 263 and Biochemistry in your winter term of first year.
 To qualify for Chemistry 164 you must present a minimum grade of 90% or higher in Chemistry 30 or equivalent.
 (Senior high school chemistry)